 There are several manufacturers in the US that produce European-style butter.

 - Organic Valley European-style cultured butter - 84% butterfat.

 - Plugra - 82% butterfat - sweet cream.

 - Straus Family Creamery - 85% butterfat - sweet, not cultured - online ordering

-- Vermont Butter and Cheese Creamery - 86% butterfat - cultured, with online store.
+- Vermont Butter and Cheese Creamery - 86% butterfat - cultured, with an online store.

-"Butterschmalz" is clarified butter (here is a step by step guide to making clarified butter) or butter which is melted, allowing the water to boil off and the milk solids to separate.
+"Butterschmalz" is clarified butter or butter which is melted, allowing the water to boil off and the milk solids to separate.
 Skim the milk solids from the top and what is left is clarified butter.
 It keeps longer than butter and does not burn as readily when high heat is used.